naglissul/jsgd/README.md

 ## More about the program

--   v1.0.0 plans:
+-   v2.0.0 plans:
--   -   Tiles can be created on the grid (SPACE)
+-   -   In another room: Tiles can be created on the grid (SPACE)
 -   -   Players can collide with tiles and jump (ARROW UP) only on them (and canvas boundaries)
 -   -   Can be played on mobile devices
 -   -   Have at least a few tests, deployed with CI/CD and all the decent deployment stuff
 -   -   Playable, without bugs.
 Version number and link to legal docs in the corner
--   v1.1.0 plans:
+-   v2.1.0 plans:
 -   -   Pixel art for players and tiles
--   v2.0.0 plans:
+-   v3.0.0 plans:
 -   -   Blocks/enemys/coins - created by player and sometimes randomly appearing
 -   -   Game over - player disappears, when page is refreshed, appears at some constant point
--   v3.0.0 plans:
+-   v4.0.0 plans:
 -   -   Personal lobby for new player (need to pass to be able to play game with others).
 Appreas in a random point when enters main room
--   v4.0.0 plans:
+-   v5.0.0 plans:
 -   -   Add line (in the center) gravity
-        OR
--   v1.0.0 - Players draw pixel art
--   v2.0.0 - You can upload picture and it will be pixelated for the game